-If you’re a parent, you might consider starting a 529 plan for generational wealth transfer purposes in addition to paying for your child’s education.
+If you're a parent, you might consider starting a 529 plan for generational wealth transfer purposes in addition to paying for your child's education.
 Even if you are not a parent yet, you should consider opening up a 529 plan.
+You can open the 529 plan in your name and change the beneficiary later.

 To recap, 529 plans are funded with after-tax dollars just like a Roth IRA.
 The money gets to grow tax-free.
 All money taken out—including investment gains—is tax-free as long as it is spent on qualified education expenses such as tuition, room and board, books and supplies.